-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) otherwise specified in this o You must use one of our preferred vendors or a plan approved provider.
-See the "Telehealth" section of this Benefits Chart for more information.
-In- and Out-of-Network Facility-based Professional Some telehealth services including consultation, diagnosis, Services and treatment by a physician or practitioner, for patients in \$0 copay for professional certain rural areas or other places approved by Medicare. services provided at a facility, Telehealth services for monthly end-stage renal when cost-sharing applies to disease-related visits for home dialysis members in a the facility bill for the same hospital-based or critical access hospital-based renal dialysis service. center, renal dialysis facility, or the member's home.
-Telehealth services to diagnose, evaluate, or treat symptoms Out-of-Network of a stroke, regardless of your location 45% of the Medicare-allowed Telehealth services for members with a substance use amount disorder or co-occurring mental health disorder, regardless Medicare-covered Hearing of their location.
-Services Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: See the "Hearing services" o You have an in-person visit within 6 months prior to sections of this Benefits Chart your first telehealth visit for coverage information.
-You have an in-person visit every 12 months while
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued)

+- You must use one of our preferred vendors or a plan approved provider.
+See the "Telehealth" section of this Benefits Chart for more information. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment otherwise specified in this chart.